Unit 124

-Unit 124 (124부대) was a black operations unit of the North Korean Special Operation Forces formed to assassinate South Korean President Park Chung-hee in the Blue House raid in January 1968.
+Unit 124 (124부대) was a black operations unit of the North Korean Special Operation Forces formed to assassinate South Korean President Park Chung Hee in the Blue House raid in January 1968.
+Twenty-nine of the 31-member unit were killed in the ultimately unsuccessful operation.

 Formation

-Unit 124 was established from thirty-one handpicked officers of the Korean People's Army (KPA), the army of North Korea, specifically to infiltrate South Korea across the Demilitarized Zone (DMZ) and assassinate Park Chung-hee, the President of South Korea, in his official residence at the Blue House in Seoul.
+Unit 124 was established from thirty-one handpicked officers of the Korean People's Army (KPA), the army of North Korea, specifically to infiltrate South Korea across the Demilitarized Zone (DMZ) and assassinate Park Chung Hee, the President of South Korea, in his official residence at the Blue House in Seoul.
 Park was a de facto dictator who faced significant domestic opposition and from 1966 was engaged in the Korean DMZ Conflict against North Korea.
 By 1967, the North Korean leadership concluded that Park's domestic opposition no longer constituted a serious challenge to his rule due to his authoritarianism and success in the presidential and legislative elections that year.

 However, the North Korean leadership believed that killing Park would cause political turmoil in South Korea, creating an environment for a communist revolution and a North Korean-led insurgency against the South Korean government, similar to the North Vietnamese technique occurring in the Vietnam War.
-The specially recruited men of Unit 124 received two years of rigorous training for the operation to kill Park, including two weeks of rehearsing action on the objective in a full-scale mockup of the Blue House.
+The specially recruited men of Unit 124 received two years of rigorous training for the operation to cross into South Korea and reach and kill Park, including two weeks of rehearsing action on the objective in a full-scale mockup of the Blue House.